sijnstra/agon-projects/README.md

 [strings.bin](https://github.com/sijnstra/agon-projects/tree/main/strings) is a minimal implementation of the *nix strings utility, allowing the user to search through a binary file for strings of a minimum length (specified in the command line).
 It demonstrates the use of the MOScalls `mos_fgetc` and `mos_feof`.
 The binary is included in the strings/Release directory.
 Copy `strings.bin` into your `/mos` directory and enjoy!

+# telnet
+[telnet.bin](https://github.com/sijnstra/agon-projects/tree/main/telnet) is an early release telnet client running natively on Agon MOS with an ESP8266 wifi module.
+Copy `telnet.bin` into your `/mos` directory and enjoy.
+Some documbinentation is included when run without parameters.

 # TRSCOLR
 [TRSCOLR/CMD](https://github.com/sijnstra/agon-projects/tree/main/TRSCOLR) is a utility to change text colour from the command line under TRS-OS on the Agon Light computer.

 # unzip
 [unzip.bin](https://github.com/sijnstra/agon-projects/tree/main/unzip) allows you to uncompress zip compressed file libraries natively on Agon MOS.
 Note that this utility can NOT run as a MOSlet.
-Copy `unzip.bin` into your `/` directory and use the `load` and `run` commands to execute.
-Documentation is included when you `run` without parameters.
+Copy `unzip.bin` into your `/bin` directory.
+Documentation is included when you run without parameters.